huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Use a microfiber (超細纖維) bath towel, they're about the same price and get you so much drier so much faster!

-* When buying things, time and money trade-off against each other.—If you’re low on money, take more time to find deals.
-If you’re low on time, stop looking for great deals and just buy things quickly online.
+* When buying things, time and money trade-off against each other.—If you're low on money, take more time to find deals.
+If you're low on time, stop looking for great deals and just buy things quickly online.

 * When googling a recipe, precede it with "best".
-You’ll find better recipes.
+You'll find better recipes.

 * 果醬玻璃罐的用途
 	1. 泡鍊條